How to check you are

 ❌ Ask you to assist in an investigation by doing any of the above (or state that you are committing a crime by not complying)

-❌ Communicate in an abusive, threatening or coercive manner
+❌ Communicate in an abusive, threatening, or coercive manner

 Contact by email

-✅ CRC staff may contact you by email
+✅ Staff may contact you by email

-However, official CRC emails will never:
+However, we will never:

 ❌ Ask for remote access to your computer